-The registration statement of which this prospectus is a part also registers for sale Company Warrants to purchase up to [ ] shares of common stock (or [ ] shares of common stock if the underwriter exercises its over-allotment option in full).
+The registration statement of which this prospectus is a part also registers for sale Company Warrants to purchase up to 1,507,139 shares of common stock (or 1,733,210 shares of common stock if the underwriter exercises its over-allotment option in full).

-Each Company Warrant is exercisable for [ ] share of our common stock, with an exercise price equal to \$[ ] per share at any time for up to five (5) years after the date of the closing of this Offering.
-The Company Warrants issued in this Offering will be governed by the terms of the Company Warrants.
+Each Company Warrant is exercisable for one share of our common stock, with an assumed initial exercise price equal to \$4.16 (assuming an exercise price equal to the public offering price per share) per share at any time for up to five (5) years after the date of the closing of this Offering.
+The Company Warrants issued in this Offering are governed by the terms of the Company Warrants.
 The holder of a Company Warrant will not be deemed a holder of our underlying common stock until the Company Warrant is exercised.